couchbaselabs/agent-catalog-example/travel_agent/README.md

 # Travel Agent Example
-This directory contains all code required to run a sample travel agent whose tools and prompts are versioned with Rosetta.
+This directory contains all code required to run a sample travel agent whose tools and prompts are versioned with Agent Catalog (`agentc`).

 ## Setup

-### Rosetta Setup
+### Agent Catalog Setup

 1. Ensure that you have `python3.11` and `poetry` installed.
    ```bash